parnaljoshi/MENdel/README.md

    Windows_InstallPackages.bat
    ```

-   Alternatively, double-click on the bathfile to run it.
+   Alternatively, double-click on the .bat file to run it.

    - For Linux/Mac/Windows using WSL or Cygwin users